+Interested in becoming an orientation leader?
 Here's a little bit more information about the orientation leader selection process:

-The individual interview will be held with the Director of New Student Programs (NSP) and the NSP Student Coordinators.
+The individual interview will be held with the Director of New Student Programs (NSP) and the NSP Assistant Coordinators.
 The candidates will be asked questions about your involvement on campus, your position on diversity, why you want to be an orientation leader, and your personal and professional goals.
 We may also provide you with some mock scenarios and ask how you would respond.

-All orientation leaders are required to complete a one-credit leadership course in the Spring semester.
-This class will cover various topics on leadership, personal strengths, group dynamics and university knowledge.
+All orientation leaders are required to complete a one-credit leadership course in the spring semester.
+This class will cover various topics on leadership, personal strengths, group dynamics, university resources and knowledge.
 Students must complete this course with a minimum passing grade in order to be extended a full offer of employment as an orientation leader.